 Makeup is designed to stay on your face.
 Take the time to remove it.

-Flannel from the morning is fine.
+Using the flannel from the morning is fine.

 This should be your main expense skincare-wise.
-Again, have at least 3 products you can mix up and use depending on your skin’s needs.
+Again, try and have at least 3 products you can mix up and use depending on your skin’s needs.

-Personally, I am a fan of the ‘piling it on' approach.
-All this ‘cleanse and then just let your skin breath' crap from brands really winds me up.
-Your skin will breath regardless of whether you put product on it or not - the alternative is suffocation.
-Muppets.
+Personally, I am a fan of the ‘piling it on lightly’ approach.
+All this ‘cleanse and then just let your skin breath’ is daft.
+Your skin is always breathing.
+If it wasn’t, you’d soon know about it.
+In the morgue.